aditya-vora/FCHD-Fully-Convolutional-Head-Detector/README.md

 # FCHD-Fully-Convolutional-Head-Detector
 Code for FCHD - A fast and accurate head detector

 This is the code for FCHD - A Fast and accurate head detector.
 The manuscript is under review in a journal.
 The full code is implemented in Python with PyTorch framework.
+See the video on this [link](https://youtu.be/gRPA7Hqk3VQ) for demo.

 ## Dependencies